Google Glass: Development and release

-Release date

-In early 2013, interested potential Glass users were invited to use a Twitter message, with hashtag #IfIHadGlass, to qualify as an early user of the product.
-The qualifiers, dubbed "Glass Explorers" and numbering 8,000 individuals, were notified in March 2013, and were later invited to pay $1,500 and visit a Google office in Los Angeles, New York or San Francisco, to pick up their unit following "fitting" and training from Google Glass guides.
-On May 13, 2014, Google announced a move to a "more open beta", via its Google Plus page.
+Google briefly opened purchase of Google Glass to the general public in the US, first on April 15, 2014, reporting that the relatively limited stock sold out in a single day, and then again a month later on May 14.
+In June, Google Glass was also made available for consumers in the United Kingdom, priced at £1,000.

+In January 2015, Google announced the end of the Google Glass Explorer beta program and halted sales of the product.
 In February 2015, The New York Times reported that Google Glass was being redesigned by former Apple executive Tony Fadell, and that it would not be released until he deemed it to be "perfect".

-In July 2017, it was announced that the second iteration, the Google Glass Enterprise Edition, would be released in the US for companies such as Boeing.
-Google Glass Enterprise Edition has already been successfully used by Dr. Ned Sahin to help children with autism learn social skills.
+In July 2017, it was announced that the second iteration, the Google Glass Enterprise Edition, which had been deployed for testing in factories of US companies such as Boeing and GE, would now be available for other companies.
+The new edition also featured several significant upgraded features, such as higher camera resolution and longer battery life.
+Google Glass Enterprise Edition has reportedly been successfully used by Dr. Ned Sahin to help children with autism learn social skills.

 In May 2019, Google announced the Google Glass Enterprise Edition 2.
 Google also announced a partnership with Smith Optics to develop Glass-compatible safety frames.